 - SB 12 (Beall) Foster Youth in Higher Education.
-SB 12 requires every county child welfare agency to assist foster youth in the financial aid application process.
-SB 12 requires the Student Aid Commission to work with the State Department of Social Services to develop an automated system to verify a student's foster youth status for applying for federal Pell Grants; and expands Cooperating Agencies Foster Youth Educational Support (CAFYES) program from the current level of 10 community college districts to up to 20 districts. - Status: Passed in the Senate (40-0) and sent to the Assembly Human Services Committee and Assembly Higher Education Committee. - Position: Support if amended (CCCCO is requesting an extension to the report date) - SB 164 (McGuire) Tribal TANF.
+SB 12 is intended to improve postsecondary achievement among foster youth.
+The bill requires every county child welfare agency to assist foster youth in the financial aid application process.
+SB 12 requires the Student Aid Commission to work with the State Department of Social Services to develop an automated system to verify a student's foster youth status for applying for federal Pell Grants; and expands Cooperating Agencies Foster Youth Educational Support (CAFYES) program from the current level of 10 community college districts to 20 districts. - Status: Passed in the Senate (40-0) and sent to the Assembly Human Services Committee and Assembly Higher Education Committee. - Position: Support if amended (CCCCO is requesting an extension to the report date) - SB 164 (McGuire) Tribal TANF.
 SB 164 extends priority enrollment at a community college to recipients of Tribal TANF.
 CalWORKs recipients already have priority enrollment and Tribal TANF is essentially the same program with authority provided to federally recognized tribes to administer their program.
-The affected population is estimated at 11,000 statewide. - Passed by the Senate (39-0) and in Assembly Higher Education Committee (13-0) and the Assembly Appropriations Committee (14-0) and awaits a vote of the full Assembly. - Position: Support - SB 478 (Portantino) Transfer of Community College Students to the California State University or University of California.
+The affected population is estimated at 11,000 statewide. - Status: Passed by the Assembly Higher Education Committee (13-0) and sent to the Assembly Appropriations Committee. - Position: Support - SB 478 (Portantino) Transfer of Community College Students to the California State University or University of California.
 SB 478 requires the governing board of each community college district to identify students who have completed an associate degree for transfer and award those students the earned degree.
 Colleges are required to add students to an electronic database, and the CCC Chancellor's Office is required to facilitate information sharing with the California State University and the University of California.
 Students may affirmatively opt out of being included in these provisions.
 Implementation of this bill is contingent upon the Legislature providing funding to support this activity. - Status: Passed in the Senate (29-10) and sent to the Assembly Higher Education Committee. - Position: Support